Ayurveda Detox Tea

 Tulsi Benefits

 Tulsi, the “Queen of Herbs,” is my stress-reliever.
-Its bold flavor boosts immunity and clears congestion.
+Its bold flavor may support immune function and can help with feelings of congestion.
 Learn more about its calming effects in our Tulsi tea benefits guide.

 Cardamom and Turmeric Benefits

-Cardamom tackles bloating and keeps breath fresh, while a pinch of turmeric adds anti-inflammatory and liver-supporting perks.
+Cardamom can help with bloating and keeps breath fresh, while a pinch of turmeric has been studied for anti-inflammatory properties; evidence for direct liver benefits in humans is limited, so enjoy it as a flavorful addition.
 Combined, they create a warming herbal detox tea that supports both digestion and vitality.

 Understanding Your Dosha: Personalize Your Tea